Ara-O/Ara-O/README.md

  ## Hi there 🙋‍♂️

  Hello!
 My name is Eyiara Oladipo.
-I am a freshman at the University of Detroit mercy studying Computer Science 🖥️.
+I am a sophomore at the University of Detroit mercy studying Computer Science 🖥️.
 I am currently learning Vue.js and have worked on several projects using HTML, CSS and Javascript.

  ### What do I do 🤷‍♂️
  <p>